pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Additional Personality Quizzes

 As was mentioned previously, this quiz is a simple design, but would ideally be part of a larger, more complex quiz website.
 Therefore, for future features, I would like to add:
-- Different types of personality quizzes, so the user can learn about their personality in a variety of different contexts
+- Different types of personality quizzes, so the user can learn about their personality in a variety of different contexts.
-- Add a navbar that would help the user navigate through the different quizzes
+- Add a navigation bar that would help the user navigate through the different quizzes.
-- Add more detailed information, backed by psychological research, about the different personality types in the quiz results sections
+- Add more detailed information, backed by psychological research, about the different personality types in the quiz results sections.

 ## Testing